Returns and Warranties

 Unauthorized Dealers and eBay

 I used to work as a sales manager for an equipment manufacturer.
 We were very, very clear: when you buy from an unauthorized source, even a legitimate (but unauthorized) dealer selling unused equipment in sealed, unopened boxes with blank warranty cards, you are buying, by legal definition, used equipment.
 Our warranty only applied to the original purchaser.
 We offered no warranty on used equipment, which included equipment bought from bona-fide but unauthorized dealers.
-In actual practice we usually honored the warranties anyway, but be warned: buy from unauthorized dealers and on eBay and you're almost always buying used, unwarranted equipment regardless of the claims of the seller.
+In actual practice we usually honored the warranties anyway, but be warned: buy from unauthorized dealers and you're almost always buying used, unwarranted equipment regardless of the claims of the seller.

 Buying from an unauthorized dealer is the same as buying from a stranger.
 Having a receipt from an unauthorized store is as helpful in getting warranty service as having a receipt from your mother.
 It's a nice thought, but doesn't guarantee you'll have any valid warranty.